Batfoxkid/Freak-Fortress-2-Rewrite/README.md

 ## Breaking Changes

-- Any plugins or includes that rely on the .ff2 file extension will no longer function correctly.
+- Any plugins or includes that rely on the .ff2 file extension will no longer function correctly
-- Abilities are no longer activated in a set order.
+- Abilities are no longer activated in a set order
-- Bosses can not have the multiple abilities with the same name.
+- Bosses can not have the multiple abilities with the same name
-- FF2_GetSpecialKV no longer can modify boss stats.
+- FF2_GetSpecialKV no longer can modify boss stats
 - Less restrictions on when natives or forwards can be used.
 (Such as FF2_StartMusic)

 ## Credits